 Could it be?
 Why yes, I think it is.
 Progressive enhancement perfection.

-One of the best ways to manage triggering interface styles like this is by using an “activator” class on the root element of the widget.
-Here are some quick examples:
+One of the best ways to manage triggering interface styles like this is by using an “activator” class

-STRATEGY “RESTING”
+STRATEGY | “RESTING” CLASS |

-CLASS
+“ACTIVATED” CLASS |

-Add a suffix of “-on” to the base class .accordion .accordion-on
+Add a suffix of “-on” to the base class |

-Add another class .auto-submit .auto-submit.active
+Add another class |

-Change the form of the class .replace-me .replaced
+Change the form of the class |

-Table 4.1: Using an “activator” class.
+Table 4.1: Using an “activator” class

 By following this practice, you can guarantee that no styles will be applied before they are needed.

 Another issue with style application by JavaScript is the potential for collisions.
 Just as it is important to isolate your scripts from one another to avoid collisions in variable, function, or method naming, it is recommended that you isolate your script-related styles from others as well.
-After all, you may not be able to control what other class names may be in use on a given page (especially if you’re releasing a script for other people to use) and if you don’t carefully sequester your styles, they can unintentionally “bleed” onto the rest of the page (i.e., they might be applied to elements you didn’t intend them to apply to).
+After all, you may not be able to control what other class

-To corral your styles, it’s best to start every selector with an identifiable marker unlikely to be in conflict with another class or id on the page.
+on the page.
 I like to begin with the name of the JavaScript object.
-So, for example, if I built an accordion widget named (cleverly) AccordionWidget, I might classify the activated root element as “AccordionWidget-on” and then tree each of my styles from there:
+So, for example, if I built an accordion widget named (cleverly) AccordionWidget

 Obviously, there is an outside chance that style rules intended for content other than your widget could end up bleeding into the widget as well because of issues regarding specificity or the cascade.
 If you anticipate those potential issues, however, you can take the appropriate action by increasing the specificity of your selectors or by explicitly setting each and every property you want to control within your widget.